 After college, Erin co-founded Victory Volleyball Club in 1998.
 Victory was ranked one of the top 10 clubs in Texas during her last three seasons as director.
 During her tenure as club director she helped dozens of Victory athletes secure college volleyball scholarships and continues to help athletes and their families through the recruiting process today.
 Erin and Ronda Cluff founded Texas Volleyball Academy in the Fall of 2009.

-Fun facts: Erin lives in Coppell with her husband, Charley, and their three children, Avery, Emily and Reiter.
+Fun facts: Erin lived in Coppell for 14 years with her husband, Charley, and their three children, Avery, Emily and Reiter.
+They recently moved to Dallas.
 During her college summers, Erin worked at Kids Across America (a sports camp for urban youth), interned for her Kansas Senator in Washington DC and travelled to Bolivia on a volleyball team with the organization Athletes in Action.

 Ronda Cluff, TVA Director and Lead Coach

 Ronda attended Horizon High School in Scottsdale, Arizona where she lettered in volleyball, basketball and softball and was named Most Athletic Girl of her senior class of 803 students.
 As a senior, her high leaping vertical and outstanding defensive play led her to be chosen 5A First Team – All Division and selected to the All State All-star team as an Outside Hitter.
 Ronda played club volleyball for two years with the Arizona Juniors (North) Volleyball Club and won major competitions in her area.
 Ronda attended the University of Arizona on an academic scholarship and graduated Magna cum Laude in 1993 with a degree in mathematics & education and a minor in deaf studies.
 While pursuing her academic goals, Ronda competed on the A level intramural women’s team and co-ed team as an outside hitter.